DRIVE DEAD SLOW:

 An installation taking you on an unexpected psychological journey

-Commissioned in 2017, a collective of visual, sound and light artists directed by Marcus Lyall, collaboratively created the world’s first artist-designed bumper car arena; a spectacle that elevated mere bumper cars into performance art.
+Commissioned in 2017, a collective of visual, sound and light artists, directed by Marcus Lyall, collaboratively created the world’s first artist-designed bumper car arena - a spectacle elevating bumper cars into performance art.

-The public were invited to drive a 1960s converted Supercar, fitted with sensors, sound systems and lights, creating a feast for the senses.
-After your mood was categorised on the Plutchik wheel of emotions, visitors were matched to a car – each car had a different personality and through sensors was designed to interact its driver.
+Visitors were invited to drive a 1960s converted Supercar fitted with sensors, sound systems and lights.
+After your mood was categorised on the Plutchik wheel of emotions, visitors were matched to a car.
+Each car had a different personality and through sensors was designed to interact with its driver.

-Directed by Marcus Lyall, the British artist behind award-winning stage visuals for the Chemical Brothers and Metallica, Drive Dead Slow celebrated the centenary of ‘The Whirl of The World’, a ride first experienced in London where the motion was created by an arrangement of tilting floor panels.
-This evolved to become the dodgems we know today.
-The Supercars used were the cousin to the very first British made dodgem car which launched in 1934, repositioning the iconic fairground ride.
+Directed by Marcus, the British artist behind award-winning stage visuals for the Chemical Brothers and Metallica, Drive Dead Slow celebrated the centenary of ‘The Whirl of The World’, a ride first experienced in London where the motion was created by an arrangement of tilting floor panels.
+This evolved into the dodgems we know today.
+The Supercars used were cousin to the very first British-made dodgem car launched in 1934, re-positioning the iconic fairground ride.

 Plutchik Café from Bompas & Parr

-Drawing upon the colours that characterise the wheel of emotions, Bompas & Parr created the Plutchik Café serving artisan crisps sandwiches and the world's first colour changing polarising kaleidoscopic gin and tonic and colas.
+Drawing upon the colours that characterised the wheel of emotions, Bompas & Parr created the Plutchik Café serving artisan crisps, sandwiches and the world's first colour changing polarising kaleidoscopic gin and tonic, and colas.

 Date 20 Days, May/June 2017

-Location A disused Fire Station before its re-development; in 1878 the building became the first London Fire Brigade Headquarters.
-London Fire Brigade, Southwark Bridge Road, Bankside, SE1 0EG
+Location A disused Fire Station before its re-development on Southwark Bridge Road, Bankside, SE1 0EG.
+In 1878 the building became the first London Fire Brigade Headquarters.

 Key coverage total reach 306 million.
-Media included The Evening Standard, The Guardian, Time Out, Metro, Visit London, London Calling, Refinery 29: Monocle Podcast, Lambeth Life, The Londonist
+Media included: The Evening Standard, The Guardian, Time Out, Metro, Visit London, London Calling, Refinery 29: Monocle Podcast, Lambeth Life and The Londonist.

 ABOUT THE ARTISITS

 Marcus has created experimental film and interactive projects for the last 20 years.
 Starting with live film shows during the heady days of rave, he moved on to specialise in making visuals for large-scale concerts.
-He now works on a range of moving-image projects, from award-winning stage visuals for The Chemical Brothers, Metallica's feature film to directing a commercial starring Lionel Messi.
-He has created a number of artworks, which have been exhibited at galleries including The ICA, National Gallery of Australia, Seoul Museum of Modern Art and the Science Museum, London.
+He now works on a range of moving-image projects from award-winning stage visuals for The Chemical Brothers to Metallica's feature film, and directing a commercial starring Lionel Messi.
+He has created a number of artworks exhibited at galleries including: The ICA, National Gallery of Australia, Seoul Museum of Modern Art and The Science Museum, London.

 BOMPAS & PARR